Bilalharoon/CodingAdventures/blog/_posts/python/RasberryPiLightIndicator.md

     - robotics
 ---

 I was bored during quarantine so I decided to create a room LED indicator with rasberry pi here is the end result.
-It is very useful if you are in a Zoom meeting because you can change the light without having to get up from your desk
+It is very useful if you are in an online meeting because you can change the light without having to get up from your desk

 <video controls height="400px" src="/Rpi.mp4"/>